Regional Director, Africa

 Director of Grants Operations

 Deepa is a brown feminist writer, reader and storyteller from South India, who has dedicated most of her career to uplifting stories that center the perspectives of the most marginalized, unacknowledged and under-recognized people.
-She was a journalist for a brief stint at a leading daily before switching to working full-time with social justice movements.
+A former journalist at The New Indian Express, she has worked and consulted with non profits that are committed to advancing a feminist agenda.

 Regional Director, Latin America and the Caribbean

-Born and raised in Brazil, Sandra has committed herself and her career to social justice.
-She has extensive experience in political organizing and executive support to grassroots movements, movement support organizations and political organizations, especially in Latin America and Africa.
-Prior to joining Thousand Currents, she served as Chief of Staff at the Legislative Assembly of São Paulo, dealing with issues related to racial justice and gender diverse rights.
+Born and raised in the countryside of Brazil, Sandra has dedicated her career to social justice.
+She holds a Master’s and a Bachelor's degree in International Relations and has extensive experience in political organizing, alliance building, and executive support to grassroots movements, movement support organizations, and political organizations, especially in Latin America and Africa.

 Senior Grant Writer

-Natalia is a grant writer, resource mobilizer, and activist that is grounded in community and rooted in a vision for liberation and just futures for all living systems in our world.
+Natalia is a grant writer, resource mobilizer, and activist grounded in community and rooted in a vision for liberation and just futures for all living systems in our world.
 She has spent nearly a decade of her career mobilizing resources to support local, national, and international movements and advocacy.
-Natalia’s work and learning across higher education, international NGOs, labor, refugee and immigrants’ rights advocacy and movement spaces has taken her across different parts of the world.

 Director of Donor Organizing